 Reflect for a moment on the words of the chorus above.

 How will you respond when someone you care about stumbles and falls?
 When his or her walk with Christ becomes a crawl?
-When they let you down by not living up to an expectation you have of them?
+When they let you down by not living up to the expectations you have of them?
 When they fail to follow through on a commitment they made to you?
 When you discover your spouse has been involved in an adulterous relationship?
 Or when you find out your closest friend has been gossiping about you?

-What will your response be?
+What will be your response?

 Will you respond in the flesh or in the Spirit of the One who lives inside of you (Gal.
 5:22-23)?

 As you consider these questions, consider also these words from Thomas Watson who, in The Art of Divine Contentment, exhorts us to:

 “Look upon the unkindness of your friend and mourn for your own unkindness against God.
 Shall a Christian condemn that in another which he has been too guilty of himself?”

 As believers in and cross-bearers with Jesus, the question is never if you and I will stumble and fall but when and to what extent.
 We know this in principle, of course, though perhaps less so in practice.

 But forgiving those who wrong us actually can be a source of God-exalting joy when we understand that the ultimate goal of forgiveness is our sanctification, that is, to be conformed to the image of the One who forgave—and continues to forgive—us who have sinned against Him (Eph.
 1:7).